Winstein--11

 The JWs leaders are the only ones that teach their particular set of ideas

-that make up their doctrine of a ban of the medical use of blood.
+of a ban of the medical use of blood.
 And JWs lead-

-ers' literature has us recognize that the JWs leaders and writers are familiar
+ers' literature has us recognize that the JWs leaders and writers

 with the common seminary library research books and commentaries, etc.